-CEM Benchmarking’s 2017 study, sponsored by Nareit, provides a comprehensive look at realized investment performance across asset classes over an 18-year period using a proprietary dataset covering more than 200 public and private sector pensions with nearly $3.5 trillion in combined assets under management.
+CEM Benchmarking’s 2018 study, sponsored by Nareit, provides a comprehensive look at realized investment performance across asset classes over a 19-year period using a proprietary dataset covering more than 200 public and private sector pensions with nearly $3.5 trillion in combined assets under management.
 One of the unique benefits of the CEM dataset is that it provides the actual realized performance net of investment costs of the assets chosen by plan managers and trustees.

 The study compares gross and net average annual total returns as well as correlations and volatilities for 12 asset classes with appropriate adjustments for reporting lags associated with illiquid asset classes (unlisted real estate and private equity).

-- REITs had the highest average annual return of the 12 asset classes covered in the study.
+- REITs had the second highest average annual net return of the 12 asset classes covered in the study.